TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 10/Joshua 10.41.md

 ---

-And Joshua smote them from Kadesh-barnea even unto Gaza, and all the country of Goshen, even unto Gibeon.
+Joshua struck them from Kadesh Barnea even to Gaza, and all the country of Goshen, even to Gibeon.